astropy/astropy/docs/modeling/models.rst

 Models also have an attribute `~astropy.modeling.core.Model.n_outputs`, which shows the number of output coordinates.
-The `~astropy.modeling.core.Model.n_inputs` and `~astropy.modeling.core.Model.n_outputs` attributes are used to chain transforms by adding models in series, `~astropy.modeling.core.SCompositeModel`, or in parallel, `~astropy.modeling.core.PCompositeModel`.
+The `~astropy.modeling.core.Model.n_inputs` and `~astropy.modeling.core.Model.n_outputs` attributes are used to chain transforms by adding models in series, `~astropy.modeling.core.SerialCompositeModel`, or in parallel, `~astropy.modeling.core.ParallelCompositeModel`.
 Because composite models can be nested within other composite models, creating theoretically infinitely complex models, a mechanism to map input data to models is needed.
 In this case the input may be wrapped in a